Mirror symmetry for Berglund-H\"ubsch Milnor fibers: Introduction

-ramified only along the divisor $D$.
-When restricted to $(\CC^\times)^n,$ this becomes a finite unramified cover, and by definition the group $\G$ is its Galois group.
-Hence the general case can be proven through an understanding of this much simpler case.
+which is a finite unramified cover away from the divisor $D$.
+The restriction of this map to $(\CC^\times)^n$ is thus a finite unramified cover everywhere, and by definition the group $\G$ is its Galois group.
+The general case can be proven through an understanding of this much simpler case.

 We use the same fact in this paper, where our concern is not the ``singular category'' $\cW(\CC^n,W)$ but rather the ``nearby category,'' the wrapped Fukaya category of the Milnor fiber of $\CC.$ The study of this category was initiated in \cite{LU1}, and it has been described via explicit calculations in some special cases: for ADE singularities in \cite{LU2}, and for the 2-dimensional case in \cite{Hab} and \cite{CCJ}.
 As in \cite{Gam-Smith}, our strategy of proof in this paper allows us to treat all invertible polynomials in a uniform way.